xtnded/codextended/README.md

 Install these packages if you don't have them yet.

-apt-get install build-essential
-apt-get install libssl-dev
-apt-get install libcurl4-openssl-dev
+apt-get install build-essential libssl-dev libcurl4-openssl-dev

 [If you're on x86_64 then you would add :i386 after the library packages ]